 We hope Bay View will soon live up to these ideals and realize that religious diversity will strengthen, not harm, the beauty of their community.

-Rebecca Guterman is a paralegal for the ADL’s Program on Freedom of Religion and Belief.
-This essay was first published on the ADL blog.
+Rebecca Guterman is a paralegal for the ACLU’s Program on Freedom of Religion and Belief.
+This essay was first published on the ACLU blog.

 Editor’s Note: The Department of Housing and Urban Development ruled this month that the Bay View Association has failed to prove it is exempt from the federal Fair Housing Amendments Act of 1988, allowing 15 complaints to move forward.
 These complaints are separate from a federal lawsuit, which will go before a judge in July.